cvbrandoe/REDEN/README.md

 # REDEN
 Graph-based tool for disambiguation and linking of named entities to Linked Data sets for Digital Humanities and heritage texts.

+REDEN implemention details: indexes are implemented with Lucene (https://lucene.apache.org/core/); RDF data is processed with the Apache Jena API (https://jena.apache.org/); graphs are manipulated by the JgraphT API (http://jgrapht.org) and implementation of centrality measures are available in the Social Network analysis tool JgraphT-SNA (https://bitbucket.org/sorend/jgrapht-sna).

 Java binaries will soon be available!

 Authors: